Winter Solstice - Where Darkness Reaches its Peak

 You don’t need a complicated ritual.

+Light a fire.
+Burn some herbs.
+Cook something warming.
+Sit outside under the night sky.
+Gather with people you love.
 Or spend the evening alone and unplugged for a while.

 The Winter Solstice is really just about paying attention to the season and marking the shift.